 Date: 7 August 2023

-Unintended release of Genetically Modified (GM) plants into natural environment during transportation is still public interest through there is more than 25 years history of safe use spanning more than 25 year.
+Unintended release of genetically modified (GM) plants into the natural environment during transportation is still of public concern although there is a history of safe use spanning more than 25 year.

-MAFF conducted the monitoring at 8 ports for canola and 1 ports for soybean in 2022.
+MAFF conducted the monitoring at 8 ports for canola and one port for soybean in 2022.
 Wild relatives of these crops were also investigated.

 Genetically modified canola was found at 8 ports (89 plants).
-There was no evidence of cross pollination from GM canola to Brassica juncea or B. rapa that are relative species of canola naturally grow in Japan.
+There was no evidence of cross pollination from GM canola to Brassica juncea or B. rapa, relative species of the canola naturally growing in Japan.

-Also, genetically modified soybean was found at 1 port (3 plants).
-There was no outcrossing between GM soybean and Glycine soja that is wild relative of soybean.
+Also, genetically modified soybean was found at one port (3 plants).
+There was no outcrossing between GM soybean and Glycine soja, a wild relative of the soybean.